chandlersyal/github-repo-management-quest-learn/scenario-1-inheritance/tasks/task-1.1-explore.md

 ## Troubleshooting

 **Problem:** @workspace not available

 **Solution:** Make sure you have:

 - GitHub Copilot extension installed and activated
 - Opened the folder in VS Code (not just individual files)
 - Latest version of VS Code

-**Problem:** Copilot's responses are too generic **Solution:** Be more specific in your prompts:
+**Problem:** Copilot's responses are too generic

-- Reference specific directories
+**Solution:** Be more specific in your prompts:

-- Ask for file names
+- Reference specific module folders
-- Request examples
+- Ask for specific file types (index.yml, .md files)
-- Ask follow-up questions
+- Request examples with file paths

 **Problem:** Copilot missed something

 **Solution:** Ask directly:

-- "@workspace I see a utils/ directory.
-What's in there?"
+- "@workspace Show me the structure of the get-started-lakehouses module"
-- "@workspace Are there any Python files?"
+- "@workspace What's in the includes folder for administer-fabric?"

 ---